choderalab/yank/docs/yamlpages/experiments.rst

 :func:`compound region <yank.Topography.select>` where regions are combined through set operators ``and``/``or``.

-**Note:** The Boresch restraints require that the ligand and receptor are close to each other to make sure the standard state correction computation is stable.
-We recommend only using the ``Boresch`` options if you know the binding mode of your system already!
+**Note:** The Boresch0like restraints require that the ligand and receptor are close to each other to make sure the standard state correction computation is stable.
+We recommend only using the ``Boresch`` or ``HaverBorTor`` options if you know the binding mode of your system already!

 .. _yaml_experiments_multiple: